Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 11 Agustus 2025 03.30.18 UTC
+- WIB: Senin, 11 Agustus 2025 04.25.48 UTC
-- WITA: Senin, 11 Agustus 2025 04.30.18 UTC
+- WITA: Senin, 11 Agustus 2025 05.25.48 UTC
-- WIT: Senin, 11 Agustus 2025 05.30.18 UTC
+- WIT: Senin, 11 Agustus 2025 06.25.48 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: motivational
+Kategori: inspirational